sparkfun/SparkFun_Optical_Tracking_Odometry_Sensor/docs/hardware_overview.md

 ### Power Jumper

-If you are concerned about power consumption, need to run dark, or just really don't like LEDs, cut the jumper highlighted below to disconnect power from the red LED on the front of the board.
+If you are concerned about power consumption, need to run dark, or just really don't like LEDs, cut the jumper highlighted below to disconnect power from the LED on the front of the board.

 <figure markdown>
 [![Power Jumper](assets/img/){ width="200" }](assets/img/ "Click to enlarge")